 - Honors Intro to Marketing, taught by Dr. Eisenstein, while difficult and time-consuming, has been worthwhile.
 Not only were the lectures engaging, but the weekly business cases my team and I cracked every week have trained me to apply a comprehensive marketing mindset to business problems.
 I feel committed to my major more than ever before.

-- In my Intro to MIS class, I got to work with a team to produce this small infographic.
+- In my Intro to MIS class, I got to work with a team to produce this infographic.
 We entered Temple’s Alexion Analytics Challenge with it, and much to my surprise, we got into the final round.

 - You can find it here.